MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

    create_embeddings | {-0.0020871465,-0.002830255,0.030923981, ...}
    ```

-1. Use the embedding in a cosine search, fetching the top 10 most similar listings to the query.
+1. Use the embedding in a cosine search (`<=>` represents cosine distance operation), fetching the top 10 most similar listings to the query.

    ```
    SELECT id, name FROM listings ORDER BY listing_vector <=> azure_openai.create_embeddings('embedding-ada-002', 'bright natural light')::vector LIMIT 10;
    ```

-   You'll get a result like this, depending on which rows were assigned embedding vectors:
+   You'll get a result similar to this.
+Results may vary, depending on which rows were assigned embedding vectors, and what were the exact values the embeddings model produced for any given description:

    ```
       id   |                name